-I am a FUT gamer myself, and I have been following FIFA for about five years, not only playing, but also observing the FUT community.
-This is how a research question presented here came about and this is how I decided that the netnographic approach would help interpret how players are talking about the game.
-When observing the FUT community, it became clear that when it comes to FUT gamers, there is a specific paradox: the criticism that flows towards EA from gamers does not stop them from playing and often does not limit spending real money on packs.
+When it comes to FUT gamers, there is a specific paradox: the criticism that flows towards EA from gamers does not stop them from playing and often does not limit spending real money on packs.
 FUT players are not thoughtless consumers though and do not mindlessly consume a given media product.
-When it comes to my research goal, I use fan studies research to show the practices of FUT gamers who I consider active and subversive, which manifests in criticism of the micropayments (although this is not the only point of criticism), and other practices.
-In some sense FUT players reflect core gamers in general, i.e. they are "biased" in favor of a pay-once for a game economic model and reject the micropayments as such.
+I use some fan studies research to show the practices of FUT gamers who I consider active and subversive, which manifests itself in the criticism of the micropayments (although this is not the only point of criticism), and other practices the players engage in.

 I do not presume that microtransactions are bad.
 I focus on the critical voices of players, which does not mean that this is the whole picture.
 I am aware that the FUT community is very complex, but I am guided by a specific theoretical approach and my focus is on the EA critique.
+On a side note, as a FIFA gamer, I witness such criticism from other players, which does not mean that some have nothing to complain about.

-Much has been written about media fans today, showing that fans' subversiveness can result from dissatisfaction with what cultural industries propose (Booth, 2018; Fiske, 1992; Jenkins, 1988).
+Much has been written about media fans today, showing that fans' subversivennes can result from dissatisfaction with what cultural industries propose (Booth, 2018; Fiske, 1992; Jenkins, 1988).
 For example, fans may believe that a given producer has introduced changes unfavorable to a particular cultural text (Brooker, 2002; de Bruin-Molé, 2018).
 Their subversiveness may also result from being a member of certain social groups, such as LGBTQ groups (Maris, 2016) or feminists (Cui & Zhang, 2017; Scott, 2019), or it may have a political background (Siuda, 2014).

-I position myself differently than the analysis showing subversiveness as largely impotent, an illusion of agency and source of exploitation.
-According to these theorists the producers/capitalists "trick" consumers so that they would spend money with willingness and emotional commitment (Andrejevic, 2008; Jones, 2013; Zwick et al., 2008).
+I position myself differently than the analyzes showing subversiveness as largely impotent, an illusion of agency and source of exploitation.
+According to these the producers/capitalists 'trick' consumers so that they would spend money with willingness and emotional commitment (Andrejevic, 2008; Jones, 2013; Zwick et al., 2008).
 One could say that gamers are without any kind of social power.
 I move away from this and it is not my goal to reflect on how the player's actions undermine or sustain the system/capitalism.
 As such, I do not agree that spending money/consuming is contradicting subversion.
 Fans can be loyal to a specific media brand (spend a lot of money), but at the same time dissatisfied with the actions of producers.
 The gamers do not undermine the system as such, but rather want the better product and act accordingly.
 They spend money on it anyway, but since they do it, they want the product to meet their expectations.
 This is somewhat emancipatory, and I see subversion as effective only in this regard.
 My understanding of subversion is therefore close to that of John Fiske and Henry Jenkins who draw on the work of Michel de Certeau (see e.g. Fiske, 1992; Jenkins, 1988).

 This theoretical framework is often used when it comes to researching gamers.
 Academics underline the subversiveness of female players and emphasize heteronormative character of games, male domination in the world of games, or the sexualization of gameplay (Chess, 2016; Potts, 2015).
-Much attention is also devoted to gamers' productivity, primarily to mods (amateur game modifications), vids (short video assembled from ingame snippets), or game guides (Postigo, 2007; Russo, 2009; Wirman, 2009).
+Much attention is also devoted to gamers' productivity, primarily to mods (amateur game modifications), vids (short video assembled from in-game snippets), or game guides (Postigo, 2007; Russo, 2009; Wirman, 2009).
 The power of collective intelligence, team storytelling, communal shaping of meanings given to games is also emphasized (Humphreys, 2005; MacCallum-Stewart, 2014).